 Department of State (DoS)

-The Department of State (DoS) criteria are generally documented in the OBO-ICS 2009 Overseas Building Operations—International Code Supplement.
-Although the DOS requirements are controlled information, their approach is to enforce both an anti-ram and anti-personnel standoff distance, provide a debris mitigating and forced entry ballistic resistant (FEBR) façade, provide a regular moment resisting frame that is inherently resistant to progressive collapse and to design the structure to resist the blast induced base shears.
-Both the magnitudes of the design basis threats (DBT) and the performance criteria for the DoS Buildings are generally much more arduous than the corresponding requirements imposed by either the ISC or UFC Criteria.
+The Department of State (DoS) security criteria for their international facilities are documented in the 2014 Overseas Building Organization (OBO) Design Standards (SBU).
+The approach of the DOS requirements is to enforce both an anti-ram and anti-personnel standoff distance, provide a debris mitigating and forced entry ballistic resistant (FEBR) façade; provide a regular moment resisting frame that is inherently resistant to progressive collapse and to design the structure to resist the blast induced base shears.
+Both the magnitudes of the design basis threats (DBT) and the performance criteria for the DoS buildings are generally much more arduous than the corresponding requirements imposed by other government agencies.

 Guidance for Commercial Buildings

-Despite the various Government Criteria and Protective Design guidance, there are no comparable documents for commercial buildings.
+Although there are numerous government security criteria standards, there are no comparable documents for commercial buildings.
 The American Society of Civil Engineers (ASCE) therefore undertook the task to develop a consensus based Blast Standard that identifies the minimum planning, design, construction, and assessment requirements for new and existing buildings subject to the effects of accidental or malicious explosions, including principles for establishing appropriate threat parameters, levels of protection, loadings, analysis methodologies, materials, detailing, and test procedures.
 The document does not prescribe requirements or guidelines for the mitigation of progressive collapse or other potential post-blast behavior.
-Unlike the Government Guidelines and Criteria, the ASCE Standards are written for structural engineers with specific information pertaining to the design and detailing of blast resistant structure and façade systems.
+Unlike the government standards, the ASCE Standards are written for structural engineers with specific information pertaining to the design and detailing of blast resistant structures and facade systems.

 Application of Standards to Buildings

 As is evident in the overview of the different existing standards above, there are currently no universal codes or standards that apply to all public and private sector buildings.
-However, most designers agree that security issues must be addressed with other design objectives and integrated into the building design throughout the process.
+However, most designers agree that security issues must be addressed in using integrated design process with an understanding of the impacts and goals of other design objectives.
 This will ensure a quality building with effective security.
-This concept is known as an all-hazard design.

 Depending on the building type, acceptable levels of risk, and decisions made based on recommendations from a comprehensive threat assessment, vulnerability assessment, and risk analysis, appropriate countermeasures should be implemented to protect people, assets, and mission.